Æthelflæda of Romsey

 Saint Æthelflæda of Romsey (born c.
 962) was an early Abbess of Romsey Abbey in the reign of King Edgar.
 Her identity is obscure, though in later stories she was said to be the daughter of a tenth-century nobleman.
-She has been distinguished from Ælflæda, daughter of Edward the Elder, who was herself connected with the founding of the Abbey.

 Life

 Æthelflæda appears in a small number of eleventh- and twelfth-century monastic calendars.
 A 14th-century life of her, amongst a collection of saints lives once belonging to Romsey Abbey, is held in the British Library's Lansdowne manuscripts, MS Lansdowne 436, fols.
 43v-45v.
-According to that account Æthelflæda was the youngest daughter of Ethelwold (died 962), a noble of King Edgar, and either Ethelwold's first wife, Brithwina, or his second, Elfrida.
-After her father's death, Edgar sent Æthelflæda to be educated by Saint Merwinna at Romsey.